All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Layer 3: Movement

 • Resistance training: 3-4 sessions per week.
 Muscle is metabolically active tissue.
 Each pound of muscle burns approximately 6 calories per day at rest.
-More importantly, muscle acts as a glucose sink, improving insulin sensitivity.
+More muscle acts as a glucose sink, improving insulin sensitivity.
 Resistance training is the single most protective intervention against sarcopenia during weight loss.

 • Zone 2 cardio: 150-180 minutes per week at a heart rate where you can still maintain a conversation.
 Zone 2 training builds mitochondrial density and improves fat oxidation capacity.
 This is the metabolic flexibility builder.